Interpretive Works

 Three Flights Down interrogates responsibility, proximity, and moral fracture when institutional support fails entirely.
 The work examines how human meaning is negotiated when individuals are forced to act without procedural guidance, ethical consensus, or protective systems.

-For interdisciplinary audiences, the work provides a narrative analogue to failure-mode analysis in complex systems — not as metaphor, but as moral rehearsal.
+For interdisciplinary audiences, the work functions as a narrative analogue to failure-mode analysis in complex systems — not as metaphor, but as moral rehearsal.

 Relationship to the Studio

-These works are independent artistic and scholarly artifacts.
+These works are independent artistic and scholarly artifacts operating outside the Studio’s formal execution, evaluation, and intellectual property governance framework.

-Their inclusion reflects a conviction shared by collaborators across clinical practice, medical ethics, computer science, and the humanities: that some of the hardest problems in artificial intelligence, governance, and human–machine interaction must be understood first at the level of lived experience, language, and moral intuition before they can be responsibly formalized.
+Their inclusion reflects a conviction shared across medicine, artificial intelligence, ethics, engineering, and the humanities: that some of the most difficult problems in intelligence systems, governance architectures, and human–machine interaction must first be understood at the level of lived experience, language, symbolism, and moral intuition before they can be responsibly formalized.

-Interpretive works are presented for contextual understanding only and are not affiliated with any commercial, institutional, or technological offering.
+Interpretive works are presented for contextual and scholarly understanding only and are not affiliated with any commercial, institutional, or technological offering.